Diocesan Readers

 The training is designed to cover all the key aspects of Reader ministry and to equip you with the knowledge, skills and practical experience to effectively support the church.

-The most recent course began in late November 2023 and finished in February 2025, with successful candidates being commissioned by the bishop.
+The training begins in late November 2025 and finishes in February 2027, with successful candidates being commissioned by the bishop in May/June 2027.

-The total cost for the course is a subsidised £1,400 but it is usual for sending churches to cover half or more of this.
+The total cost for the course is £1,500.
+The diocese pays one third of the amount with the remaining two-thirds shared by agreement between the sending parish and the candidate.
 This sum can be paid in instalments.
 Before applying you should talk to your parish about financial support for the course.

 If you sense a call to this role, please download the most recent brochure to find out more.
 Please also speak to your rector before applying.